rghalayini/rghalayini.github.io/README.md

 _This Website is regularly updated to showcase the latest projects i did_

-[Check it here](https://rghalayini.github.io) or visit go to rghalayini.github.io/
+[Check it here](https://rghalayini.github.io) or go to rghalayini.github.io/